 - Finally, seven percent of its content is made up of essential fatty acids.

 Spirulina is amazingly beneficial for your health.
 It:

-- Helps weight loss, so it’s recommended in a healthy weight-loss diet.
-This is due to that fact that it makes us feel fuller, since it activates our metabolism and therefore the burning of fat.
+- It helps with weight loss, so it’s recommended in a healthy weight-loss diet.
+This is due to the fact that it makes you feel sated as it activates your metabolism and burns fat.